wp-plugins/sp-client-document-manager/readme.txt

 * Fixed some bugs
 * Projects now called Folders.
 You can also change what you want to call the folders in settings.
 * Major updates to premium versions as well.

+= 1.7.8 =

+* Quick patch to fix javascript error from 1.7.7